Convergence Rates for Gaussian Mixtures of Experts: Discussion

 We have provided a systematic theoretical understanding of the convergence rates of parameter estimation under over-specified Gaussian mixtures of experts based on an analysis of an underlying algebraic structure.
 In particular, we have introduced a new theoretical tool, which we refer to as algebraic independence, and we have established a connection between this algebraic structure and a certain family of PDEs.
 This connection allows us to determine convergence rates of the MLE under various choices of expert functions $h_{1}$ and $h_{2}$.

 There are several directions for future research.
 First, the current convergence rates of the MLE are established under the assumptions that the parameter spaces are bounded; it would be important to remove this assumption for wider practical applicability.
 Second, the results of the paper demonstrate that the convergence rates of MLE are only very slow when the expert functions are algebraically dependent.
 When we indeed fit the models with algebraically independent expert functions while the true expert functions are algebraically dependent, i.e., we misspecify the expert functions, the convergence rates of MLE become $n^{- 1/ 4}$.
 However, the MLE will not converge to the true mixing measure.
 This raises an interesting challenge of how to characterize the difference between the limiting mixing measure and the true mixing measure in terms of the generalized transportation distance.
 Finally, since the log-likelihood function of over-specified Gaussian mixtures of experts is nonconcave, the MLE does not have a closed form in practice.
 Therefore, heuristic optimization algorithms, such as Expectation-Maximization (EM) algorithm, are generally used to approximate MLE.
-It is of practical importance to investigate the computational errors arising from the updates of these algorithms on the convergence rates of MLE.
+The convergence rates of EM algorithm and other optimization algorithms in standard mixture models had been studied in~\citep{dwivedi2020, Raaz_Ho_Koulik_2018_second}.
+Recently,~\cite{Kwon_minimax_2021} established the minimax convergence rates of EM algorithm and ~\cite{Tongzheng_2022} studied the convergence rate of Polyak step size gradient descent algorithm for symmetric two-component Gaussian mixed linear regression, which is a special case of Gaussian mixture of experts.
+It is of practical importance to investigate the computational errors arising from the updates of the optimization algorithms, such as EM algorithm, on the convergence rates of MLE under general Gaussian mixtures of experts.